 What we don’t: Can be difficult to close with a full load.

-Patagonia’s calls their latest iteration of a crag pack a “gear dumpster,” and we think that’s an appropriate designation.
+Patagonia calls their latest iteration of a crag pack a “gear dumpster,” and we think that’s an appropriate designation.
 The Cragsmith’s U-shaped zipper allows easy access to the entire contents of the pack without exposing gear—or the pack’s suspension system—to dirt.
 It's also lined with a small layer of foam, which helps hold the structure to make loading and unloading easier, and features enough pockets and sleeves to divvy up the essentials and smaller items like belay glasses, tape, snacks, and car keys.
-With 420-denier fabric, the Cragsmith is a strong and well-made daily workhorse that will protect your gear in most conditions.
+With a 420D fabric, the Cragsmith is a strong and well-made daily workhorse that will protect your gear in most conditions.

 For the right application, the Cragsmith 45L is close to ideal: It's comfortable, sleek, and even burly and protective enough to serve as a haul bag.
 But while the Cragsmith is one of our most durable options, it does come with its fair share of compromises.
 Compared to a top-loading pack like the BD Creek 50, Patagonia’s offering is simply not as convenient.
 You can’t haphazardly throw heaps of gear into the Cragsmith, and we’ve often seen friends struggle to seal up the top zip with a hefty load.
 But for sport climbing or when you’re splitting the rope and rack between two people, the Cragsmith is one of our favorite crag packs.